 Under the preliminary language of Section 1951, subdivision (c) applies only when the eviction is "without justification."
-Such an eviction is one that the lessor did not have a right to make under the terms of the lease or under the substantive law governing the rights of lessors and lessees generally.
+Such an eviction is one that the lessor did not have a right to make under the terms of the lesse or under the substantive law governing the rights of lessors and lessees generally.
 If the lessor had the right to evict the lessee, the lease would be terminated by the eviction under the provisions of Section 1951.5(a).
 But if the lessor did not have the right to evict, the eviction would not terminate the lease if the lessee sought and obtained specific enforcement of the lease.
 See Section 1951.5(c).
-The word "actually" is intended to make clear that subdivision (c) refers to actual eviction, not "constructive eviction."
+Subdivision (c) refers only to actual eviction, not "constructive eviction."
 Under Section 1951.5, a lessee must treat an actual eviction as a termination of the lease unless he can obtain a decree for specific or preventive relief.
-For wrongful conduct not amounting to an actual eviction (sometimes referred to in the past as "constructive eviction"), the lessee may elect to treat the lease as continuing and recover damages for the detriment caused by the wrongful conduct.
+For wrongful conduct not amounting to an actual eviction (sometimes referred to as "constructive eviction"), the lessee may elect to treat the lease as continuing and recover damages for the detriment caused by the wrongful conduct.
 See Section 1954.